JahnaviGujjula/CNN_keras_cifar10/README.md

 # CNN_keras_cifar10
-CNN implementing stratified K fold with accuracy 86% over CIFAR10 data set using ktrain library to employ learning rate schedule while initializing learning rate with the best value using Learning Rate Finder in ktrain
+Implementation of CNN with stratified_K_fold over CIFAR10 data set using ktrain library to employ learning rate schedule while initializing learning rate with the best value using Learning Rate Finder in ktrain
+Accuracy of the model obtained is 86.17%